LeastAuthority/leastauthority.com/docs/operations.rst

 Each subscription has a large portion of dedicated resources: the Kubernetes cluster (and its compute, memory, and network components) is a shared resource but little else is.

+Logs from the different components are collected using Fluentd and stored for a short period on S3.
+Metrics are extracted from the log stream and aggregated in Prometheus.
+Grafana is configured to visualize metrics using Prometheus as its data source.

 Top-Down Components
 ~~~~~~~~~~~~~~~~~~~